26 minute read

-In this lesson, we apply what we learned about calculating geometric transformations to build a Matrix class and integrate it with our CG framework.
+In this lesson, we build a Matrix class that applies what we learned about calculating geometric transformations and integrate it with our CG framework.

-Now that we have learned about the usefulness of matrix calculations for geometric transformations, we can add a new component to our CG framework that can provides matrices for transformations of objects in our apps.
+Now that we have learned about the usefulness of matrix calculations for geometric transformations, we can implement a new component in our CG framework that provides matrices for specific types of transformations.
 Our framework will always use 4x4 matrices so that we can easily handle both 2D and 3D graphics.
 When rendering in 2D, we simply use a consistent value for all the $z$ coordinates so everything renders on the same plane.

 The Matrix Class

-Our Matrix class will have static methods that return different kinds of transformation matrices from the given parameters.
-With static methods, we do not need to create an instance of Matrix or manage state variables.
-Simply calling these methods will give us the matrix data we need to do geometric transformations.
+Our Matrix class will have static methods that return transformation matrices for the given parameters.
+With static methods, we do not need to create an instance of the Matrix class or manage state variables.
+Simply calling these methods will give us the matrix we need to do geometric transformations.

 :heavy_check_mark: Try it!

-In your core folder, create a new file called matrix.py.
+In your graphics/core folder, create a new file called matrix.py.

 Open matrix.py for editing and add the following code: